 Scheduling is easy.
-If you are a new client, click on the link at the top of this page.
+If you are a new client, click on this link and click the “I’m a new Client” button.
 The system will step you through the process of scheduling a free phone consult with Sharon to discuss your needs.
 This avoids typical telephone tag common to trying to engage a counselor.

 Within a 24-hours, you should receive an email acknowledgement that your consult is scheduled for the time you chose.
 Sharon will call you at the number you provided at the scheduled time.
 There is no need to go to her office for this visit.
 This call gives you the opportunity to determine if Sharon is the right counselor for you and your concerns.